Contact Us

 What’s the Difference Between Transloading and Cross Docking?

-Still, according to Kilbride, cross docking can be worth looking into in cases where it might be preferable to transload.
+According to Kilbride, cross docking can be worth looking into in cases where it might be preferable to transload.

-“In a cross dock arrangement we can take (our customers’) product out of the ports, unload the containers and store the product short-term — normally a few days or weeks at a daily charge — then load it on a truck or trucks when they have arranged a location for delivery,” he said.
+“In a cross dock arrangement we can take [our customers] product out of the ports, unload the containers and store the product short-term — normally a few days or weeks at a daily charge — then load it on a truck or trucks when they have arranged a location for delivery,” he said.

 Cross docking is another avenue that you can take when trying to navigate the supply chain.
 It’s important to analyze the differences between it and transloading and make the determination on which will be right based on your exact needs, or availability, at the time.